rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 # Join Ubuntu 24.04 desktop to AD

-The VM should be fully updated and running in VMware workstation
+Many companies will require that all laptops or Virtual Machines be connected to Active Directory.
+That is no problem with Ubuntu 24.04 as Canonical provides the packages needed.
+Whether it's a laptop or VM it should be fully updated before starting the installation of the Active Directory packages.

 ## Check the current host configuration